stephyraju/spiceworld/README.md

   https://www.quackit.com/mongodb/tutorial/mongodb_sort_query_results.cfm

-Special thanks to Guido Cecilio Garcia, my Code Institute mentor, for his guidance and advice whilst working on this project.
+Special thanks to Guido Cecilio Garcia, my Code Institute mentor, for his guidance and advice whilst working on this project and also helping me to sort pagination issues.

 #####  Disclaimer